 As part of its strategy to encourage the decommissioning, remediation and reclamation of inactive or marginal crude oil and natural gas infrastructure, the AER announced a voluntary area-based closure ("ABC") program in 2018.
-The ABC program is designed to reduce the cost of abandonment and reclamation operations though industry collaboration and economies of scale.
+The ABC program is designed to reduce the cost of abandonment and reclamation operations through industry collaboration and economies of scale.
 Participants seeking to participate in the program must commit to an inactive liability reduction target to be met through closure work of inactive assets.
+The ABC, together with the inventory reduction program implemented under the AB LMF, which implements mandatory closure spend targets over a 5-year rolling period, will enable companies to work together to share the costs of cleaning up multiple sites in one area.